- Part Three of Article 162 of the Russian Criminal Code (robbery)

 After a meeting with the Ukrainian consul on November 10, 2014, Lytvynov disclaimed his earlier ‘testimony’ and stated that he was subject to torture.
 He also denied his service in the battalion Dnipro-1.
 This information had earlier been confirmed by the Ukrainian Interior Ministry.

 The crimes imputed to Lytvynov provided for the chance of a trial by jury.
-Importantly, Serhiy’s lawyer Viktor Parshutkin was well-known as an expert in the details of jury trial.
-Given the substantial evidence of Lytvynov’s innocence, his denial of the ‘testimony’ wrested under torture, and his skilful legal defence, the investigation authorities found themselves in a difficult situation.
+Importantly, Serhiy’s lawyer Viktor Parshutkin was well-known as an expert in the details of the jury trial.
+Given the substantial evidence of Lytvynov’s innocence, his denial of the ‘testimony’ wrested under torture, and his skillful legal defense, the investigation authorities found themselves in a difficult situation.
 On November 30, 2015, the charges of military crimes were completely dismissed and Lytvynov was vindicated.